in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 > I'm a great believer that if you spend 30 minutes every day taking a small step towards your dream, you will reach the top 5% of whichever career path you choose.
 And that where in28Minutes comes from.

-I searched for a domain name in30Minutes and in28Minutes was the closest I got.

 At in28Minutes we believe in Continous Learning.
 We are learning with you and identifying things you would want to learn.